Necla/StemnessScore/README.md

 2. Access the data directly from the "DATA" folder included within the package.

-# Reading gene list, gene importance, and genomic region data
+# Obtaining/Reading gene list, gene importance, and genomic region data

-When
+Download genes obtained from machine learning algorithms along with their respective importance values from the "DATA" folder within the package.
+One can use different gene lists and their associated importance scores for downstream analyses and applications.

+Obtain promoter and enhancer regions associated with the genes identified through ML algorithms using the GeneAlaCart database (https://genealacart.genecards.org/).

 #  Set the File Path
 Before running the stemness.score() function, you need to specify the file path to the folder containing your data.
 Let's call this folder "GBM_Data."
 Now, you can proceed to run the stemness.score() function on the acquired dataset.